 GCSE Specification: Edexcel

-AO3 – record ideas, observations and insights relevant to their intentions in visual and/or other forms
+• Record ideas, observations and insights relevant to intentions as work progresses.

 60% of GCSE

-This coursework is set and marked internally but moderated externally.
+Component 1 is devised and marked internally, and moderated externally.

 40% of GCSE